The-Programming-Foundation/learningcodesnippets/README.md

 └── ...
 ```

-## Domains
+## Domain
-Domains are a means to categorize our learning material.
-Similar Courses are categorized together undre one `Domain`.
+Domains are a means to categorize our learning page.
+Relevant Sections are classified together under them.
-Examples  of Domains are `Operating Systems` as it deals with a collection of tools and concepts. `Programming Languages` can be considered as another  domain as it deals with a collection of concepts and tools that are different from those of the `Operating Systems`
+`Operating systems` are under a `Domain` as they deal with a collection of tools and instructions, whereas `Programming languages` are considered another domain as they deal with a selection of ideas and tools.

-## Courses
+## Section
-Courses are materials that help students learn about a particular tool, concept or procedure.
-Each course is organized into multiple Lessons each of which covers a set of related concepts.
+Sections are a set of Lessons that help students learn about a particular tool, concept, or procedure.
+Multiple lessons are inside each Section, which covers a set of related concepts.

-An Example of a course under the Domain `Operating System` is `Unix` as it is a type of Operating System.
+An example of a Section under the Domain `Operating systems` is `Unix` as it is a family of operating systems.

-Another example of a course in `Operating System` would be `Vim` as it is a tool which can be learnt independantly of the `Unix` Course.
+Another example of a section under `Operating systems` is `Vim`.
+It is a text-editor tool that comes with major Unix or Unix-like operating systems and can be learned separately of the `Unix` section.

-## Lessons
+## Lesson
-Lessons are a collection of Topics that can be learnt together.
-Lessons in a course are allowed to have relationships or dependencies with other lessons in a course and can be designed in a sequential order.
+Lessons are a collection of Topics to learn together.
+Lessons in a section are allowed to have relationships or dependencies with other lessons in a section in sequential order.

-An Example of a lesson under the Course `Unix` is `Unix Shell` as it is an tool offered by Unix which in turn has a lot of tools inside of it.
+An example of a lesson under the section `Unix` is the `Unix shell` as it is a CLI with a wide range of tools to operate a Unix operating system.

-Another example of a lesson in the Course `Unix` is `Unix File Structure` as it is a concept in Unix.
-The Lessons `Unix Shell` and `Unix File Structure` can have a depenency between the two as we can expect students to already know `Unix File Structure` Before learning `Unix Shell`.
+Another example of a lesson under the section `Unix` is the `Unix file structure` as it is a concept in Unix and Unix-like operating systems.
+The Lessons, `Unix Shell` and, `Unix file structure` can have dependency between the two as we expect students to already know the `Unix file structure` before moving to the `Unix shell` lesson.

-Another example of a course in `Operating System` would be `Unix File Structure` as the concepts of `Unix File Structure` can be learnt independently of the `Unix Shell`.